panevain/CS5744_TransitFlow/content/detailed-design/web-application-design.md

 In addition to the alert management capabilities provided by the route management page, the dedicated alert management page will provide the ability to view and manage all alerts that have been added to the system.
+This capability will be available at the `/manage/alert` route, and will be protected using an Angular Routing Guard.
 This page will consist of a table that displays all of the active and scheduled alerts for the entire system.
 The table will be a paginated Angular Material table that allows for sorting and filtering of the data.
 This filtering and sorting behavior will become extremely useful for administrators to rapidly manage alerts